Use Your IRA to Make a Gift

 A Tax-Smart Way to Help Ohio State

-If you are 70½ years old or older, you can take advantage of a simple way to benefit Ohio State and receive tax benefits in return.
-You can give any amount up to $100,000 annually from your IRA directly to a qualified organization such as The Ohio State University Foundation without having to pay income taxes on the money.
+You can give any amount (up to a maximum of $100,000) per year from your IRA directly to a qualified charity such as The Ohio State University Foundation without having to pay income taxes on the money.
+Gifts of any value $100,000 or less are eligible for this benefit and you can feel good knowing that you are making a difference at Ohio State.
 This popular gift option is commonly called the IRA charitable rollover, but you may also see it referred to as a qualified charitable distribution, or QCD for short.

 Why Consider This Gift?